The Great Escape

 The Parable of the Leaven

-The parable of the leaven (Matt.13:33) has already been discussed, but the subject is the Kingdom of God and Jesus describes how the kingdom is like leaven hidden from view yet spreading until the whole was leavened.
+The parable of the leaven (Matt.13:33) has already been discussed, but the subject is the Kingdom of God and Jesus describes how the kingdom is like leaven hidden from view yet spreading till the whole was leavened.
 The kingdom will spread without the notice of those who do not have eyes to see and ears to hear.
 This parable, like the parable of the mustard seed, clearly speaks of the Kingdom of God growing in the world unnoticed by many.
-But when Jesus returns, there will be judgment upon the wicked and, the Kingdom will be evident.
+But once the sinners are removed, the Kingdom will be evident.

 Meeting the Lord in the Air